sirech/homepage2/src/pages/articles/2021-01-16-setting-up-oauth-for-grafana-with-auth0/index.md

   <img src="./images/dashboard.png" alt="Dashboard" />
 </figure>

-If I say _monitoring_, probably the first thing that comes to mind is [Prometheus](https://prometheus.io/).
+If I say _monitoring_, the first thing that comes to mind is [Prometheus](https://prometheus.io/).
 And its trusty sidekick, [Grafana](https://grafana.com/).
-It doesn't feel like I'm doing software engineering if I'm not constantly checking some dashboards.
+Is it software engineering if you're not continuously checking some dashboards?
 However, we don't want to expose those dashboards on the public internet.
 That would be bad!
-In this post I'm going to show how to set up authentication for it using [Auth0](https://auth0.com/) as an identity provider.
+In this post, I'm showing how to set up authentication for Grafana.
+I'm using [Auth0](https://auth0.com/) as an identity provider.

 I wrote some time ago about [setting up Auth0 with Terraform](../setting-up-auth0-with-terraform/).
-Auth0 is an excellent product and a very convenient way to set up authentication and authorization without handling the gory details yourself.
+Auth0 is an excellent product and a convenient way to set up authentication and authorization without handling the gory details.
 OAuth is the last thing you want to implement yourself.

-I hadn't checked my Auth0 account in a while.
-Nevertheless, having the whole thing set up with [Terraform](https://www.terraform.io/) makes a lot easier to navigate and extend.
+I hadn't checked my Auth0 account in a while, and honestly, I had forgotten many of the details.
+That's one of the huge benefits of having the whole thing set up with [Terraform](https://www.terraform.io/).
+It is a lot easier to jump back, check the code, and understand what you need to add extra functionality.
+I don't think the same can be said if you use the UI directly.

 ## The flow

-I'm going to configure Grafana to allow log in through Auth0.
-I'm too lazy to handle user managment, so in fact I'm going to use Google users.
+I'm going to configure Grafana to allow login through Auth0.
+I'm too lazy to handle user management, so in fact, I'm going to use Google users.

-My Grafana instance is available under a domain like https://grafana.mydomain.com.
-Technically, it's sitting behind an nginx acting as a reverse proxy.
+My Grafana instance is available under a domain such as https://grafana.mydomain.com.
+Technically, it sits behind an nginx acting as a reverse proxy.
 But that's not relevant for our purposes.

 ## Client and connection

-As mentioned, I leverage Google accounts through the `auth0_connection`.
+As mentioned, I'm leveraging Google accounts through the `auth0_connection` resource.
 Additionally, I'm defining a new client (`auth0_client`) pointing to Grafana.
-The application type in Auth0 is a [regular web application](https://auth0.com/docs/applications).
+The application type I need is a [regular web application](https://auth0.com/docs/applications).

 <!-- auth0-client -->
 ```hcl